Assistant Secretary of Defense for Industrial Base Policy

-The assistant secretary of defense for industrial base policy (ASD(IBP)) is a position in the United States Department of Defense responsible for the overall supervision of industrial base policy.
+The assistant secretary of defense for industrial base policy (ASD (IBP)) is a position in the United States Department of Defense responsible for the overall supervision of industrial base policy.
 The officeholder is the principal advisor to the under secretary of defense for acquisition and sustainment.

+The position was formally established by congress in 2021 with the goal of building a more resilient defense industrial base.

+Organization

+Organizations reporting to the Assistant Secretary of Defense for Industrial Base Policy include: